 Planning on taking the AHIP Medicare training test for the first time?
 You don’t have to stress!
 We’ve put together a list of tips and tricks for passing AHIP that will help you, and even more experienced agents, improve your chances of getting AHIP certified on the first try!

 In order to sell 2022 Medicare Advantage plans and Part D products, you must complete government-required training, including your AHIP training and certification.
-You can read more about what AHIP is and why you need it here.
+You can read more about what AHIP certification is and how to get it here.
 Today, we’re providing you with AHIP help on how to best prepare for the exam and how to set yourself up for success while taking it.

 Listen to this article: